Only One (BoA song)

-"Only One" is a song recorded by South Korean singer-songwriter BoA for her 2012 eponymous seventh studio album.
+"Only One" is a song recorded by South Korean singer-songwriter BoA for her 2012 album of the same name.
 Written and composed by BoA herself with additional arrangement by Kim Yong-shin and Kim Tae-seong, the pop and R&B track was released as the second single from Only One on July 22, 2012, to coincide with its parental album release.
-It was later re-recorded in Japanese, and released on February 27, 2013, as her 32nd Japanese single, before eventually included in Who's Back?
-(2014), her first Japanese full-length release in over four years.
+It was re-recorded in Japanese and released as her 32nd Japanese single under Avex Trax on February 27, 2013.
+It was later included on the track list of her eighth Japanese studio album Who's Back?
+(2014).

 On August 7, 2012, BoA stated in a fan meeting that she would be releasing the Japanese version of "Only One" in the winter of 2012–2013.
 She also announced that she would be translating the lyrics from Korean to Japanese herself, as she had written the original in Korean and composed the track herself.
 Official confirmation came on December 10, 2012, via Avex, that BoA would be releasing a new Japanese single.
 Reports also alluded to a new music video for the Japanese version of "Only One".
 A month later, the jackets for both the CD and CD+DVD versions were revealed via her official website.

+Background and release

+The Japanese single contained five different versions: a CD only, a CD+DVD, a USB Version A, a USB Version B and an iTunes version.
+The CD+DVD version comes in a larger package (25 by 13 cm) and includes music videos and a "making of" video for both songs.
+The USB versions use two different designs, and are limited to Soul (BoA's fanbase in Japan).
+The USB contains the audio track and has a 4GB capacity.

+There were additional products available: an Only One: Dance Version DVD was made available for those who purchased both the first edition of the CD and the CD+DVD in one purchase.
+A letter set was available to Soul members who bought the CD+DVD, USB version A, and USB version B in one purchase.
+The letter set included clear files (all 3 types), writing paper, and a ball-point pen.
+A clear file was available to Soul members who bought one of four available formats (excluding the iTunes version).